Wisconsin Campaign Finance Glossary

 It is important to note that even if a sufficient number of signatures in favor of a recall are gathered within the appropriate time period, this does not necessarily entail that the official in question is removed from office.
 Rather, he or she is only forced to once again run for election to remain in office.

 There are specific requirements governing recalls in Wisconsin which vary greatly depending on the official and his or her corresponding district.
-Information regarding these requirements, as well as the number of signatures necessary to initiate a recall, is provided by the Government Accountability Board.

 Time covered by a campaign finance report.